About the Programme

 About King's and Comparative Literature

-REF rankings 2014: The 2014 Research Excellence Framework confirmed the world-class standard of research undertaken in the Faculty of Arts & Humanities in which the Department of Comparative Literature sits and its leading international reputation.
+Most recent REF rankings: The latest Research Excellence Framework confirmed the world-class standard of research undertaken in the Faculty of Arts & Humanities in which the Department of Comparative Literature sits and its leading international reputation.

 Joint PhDs available: Exciting opportunities to gain a joint PhD with the University of Hong Kong or National University of Singapore.

-We welcome applications from students with research interests in any area of modern, medieval and classical literature in the western European languages and in the modern languages of China, India, Africa and the Middle East.
-Special research focuses include: the afterlife of Greco-Roman antiquity in later Western literature; the tradition of melancholy from antiquity to 1800; modern Greek poetry; pain in African literature; gender and modern Chinese literature; space in the 19th century European novel; Palestinian and Israeli world literature; linguistics, philology and comparative literature.
+We welcome applications from students with research interests in any area of modern, medieval and classical literature in major western European languages and in the modern languages of India, Africa, the Middle East and the Caribbean.
+Special research focuses include: African literature, the literatures of the Middle East, Romanticism and revolution, gender studies, and classical reception studies.

 Current PhD topics include: